How can we make sure the low carbon energy transition is fair?

 Research by UKERC suggests alternative forms of funding could place energy policy costs for decarbonisation on businesses or recover them through general taxation.
 Other market-based solutions are also being explored.
 The emergence of smart home energy management systems means energy could be offered as a part of a bundle of services rather than as a product itself.
 Non-commercial solutions, such as community energy and energy co-operatives, may also allow more people to benefit from cheap, low carbon energy.

-How to ensure a fair low carbon transition will be discussed in more detail with an expert panel at an event developed by the authors of this blog and hosted by Green Alliance and UKERC, on Thursday 6 December.
-If you are interested in joining this debate, register here.
+The possibilities for a fair low carbon transition were discussed in more detail with an expert panel at an event developed by the authors of this blog and hosted by Green Alliance and UKERC, on Thursday 6 December.